 The U.S. Department of Education mandates the establishment and enforcement of a Satisfactory Academic Progress (SAP) Policy for all institutions participating in Federal Title IV aid programs.
 Federal Title IV aid programs include: Pell Grant, SEOG, Direct Student/Parent Loans, and Work Study.
 Students will be required to meet these SAP standards in order to maintain eligibility for all federal, state, and the majority of LCCC’s financial aid programs.
-The regulations require the measurement of cumulative GPA, rate of progression or completion/pass rate, and maximum time frame.
+The regulations require the measurement of cumulative grade point average (GPA), rate of progression or completion/pass rate, and maximum time frame.
 A change of program does not reset the SAP calculation.

 - Maintain a cumulative GPA of at least 2.00.

 - Successfully complete at least two-thirds (66.667%) of attempted credits.

 - Do not meet or exceed 150% of the program length: 54 attempted credits for certificate/credit diploma programs, 105 attempted credits for associate degree programs (AA, AS, AAS, ADN), and 180 attempted credits for Bachelor of Applied Science (BAS) degree programs.

 Attempted credits are any credits for which the student enrolled, whether or not the student received federal financial aid.
 Attempted credits include withdrawn, incomplete, failed, and repeated courses.

 Transferred credits accepted by LCCC are included in the 54, 105, and 180 credit hour maximums.